DiffAR: Denoising Diffusion Autoregressive Model for Raw Speech Waveform Generation: Reproducibility

 \section{Reproducibility}

 To ensure the work is as reproducible as possible and comparable with future models, we have provided comprehensive descriptions of both the training and the sampling procedures.
 The main ideas of the method are presented in section \ref{sec:proposed_model}.
-The model architecture is provided in \secref{sec:arch} and is also presented in a more detailed format in Appendix \ref{sec:detailed_arch} and \ref{sec:predictors}.
-In addition, our complete code for training and inference, along with hyperparameter settings to run experiments and examples, can be found under the project GitHub \url{https://github.com/RBenita/DIFFAR.git}.
+The model architecture is provided in \secref{sec:arch} and is also presented in a more detailed format in Appendix \ref{sec:detailed_arch}.
+In addition, our complete code for training and inference, along with hyperparameter settings to run experiments, can be found under the project's GitHub repository \url{https://github.com/RBenita/DIFFAR}.
+Audio samples are available at \url{https://rbenita.github.io/DIFFAR/}.